Gain access to personalized product screening, the best pricing, rewards, and more!

 What to Do After Taking Wasp and Hornet Nest Down?

-• Once wasp and hornet nests have been eliminated, you can proceed with a preventative treatment of Sylo Insecticide.
+- Once wasp and hornet nests have been eliminated, you can proceed with a preventative treatment of Sylo Insecticide.
 Determine how much Sylo Insecticide to use by measuring the square footage of the treatment site.
-To do this, measure the length and width in feet then multiply (length X width = square footage).
+To do this, measure the length and width in feet, then multiply (length X width = square footage).
 This product can be applied at a 0.1% emulsion, which breaks down to 0.5 fl. oz. of Sylo Insecticide per gallon of water per 1,000 sq. ft.
-To mix in a handheld pump sprayer, fill the tank with half the amount of water, add measured amount of Sylo Insecticide, then add remaining half of water.
+To mix in a handheld pump sprayer, fill the tank with half the amount of water, add a measured amount of Sylo Insecticide, and then add the remaining half.
 Close the spray tank lid and shake until solution is evenly mixed.
-Apply the solution as a barrier treatment around your home by spraying 3 feet up the homes exterior foundation and 6 feet out on the ground.
-Be sure to also spray eaves, and entry points around your home such as around window and door frames, utility openings, weep holes, and other voids.
-Once applied, any wasp or hornets that make contact with treated areas will die within approximately 20 minutes for up to 90 days after application.
+Apply the solution as a barrier treatment around your home by spraying 3 feet up the home's exterior foundation and 6 feet out on the ground.
+Be sure to spray eaves and entry points around your house, such as window and door frames, utility openings, weep holes, and other voids.
+Once applied, any wasp or hornets that contact treated areas will die within approximately 20 minutes for up to 90 days after application.

 What Attracts Hornets and Wasps to Your Yard

-• Wasp and hornets come to your home and yard when there is an abundance of pests, overgrown foliage, water bodies such as pools, and plentiful amount of trash in open containers.
+- Wasps and hornets come to your home and yard when there is an abundance of pests, overgrown foliage, water bodies such as pools, and trash in open containers.

 When to Spray Wasp and Hornet Nest

-• Spray wasp and hornet nests with a insecticide aerosol that can spray from a distance of at least 20 ft.
-The best time to spray a wasp and hornet nest is in the evening or early morning, since wasp and hornets congregate on or in the nest at night.
+- Spray wasp and hornet nests with an insecticide aerosol that can spray from a distance of at least 20 ft.
+The best time to spray a wasp and hornet nest is in the evening or early morning since wasps and hornets congregate on or in the nest at night.